russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 $$

 This structure mirrors the nonlinear plant dynamics with an added correction term.
 Applying this nonlinear observer-based control law, simulations were run for the nonlinear pendulum-cart model for the same range of initial conditions: \\( \phi = 0.1 \\) rad to \\( \phi = 0.65 \\) rad while the other states are at zero.
-The results demonstrate markedly reduced state-estimation error and overall superior tracking performance relative to the earlier linear observer.
+These results demonstrate markedly reduced state-estimation error and overall superior tracking performance relative to the earlier linear observer.
 Thus, the observer’s effectiveness across the entire operating range is confirmed.

 ## Conclusion